Victor Goldbloom: Family

-In June 1948, he married Sheila (born Barshay-Rothstein) of Peekskill, New York.
-His sons are Michael Goldbloom, Principal and Vice-Chancellor of Bishop's University and former publisher of the Toronto Star and the Montreal Gazette, and Jonathan Goldbloom, founder and president of Jonathan Goldbloom & Associates.
-His daughter, Susan Restler, lives in Brooklyn, New York.
+In June 1948, he married Sheila Barshay (1925-2022) of Montreal, a social worker who was later named to the Order of Canada.
+Their sons are Michael Goldbloom, Principal and Vice-Chancellor of Bishop's University and former publisher of the Toronto Star and the Montreal Gazette, and Jonathan Goldbloom, founder and president of Jonathan Goldbloom & Associates.
+Their daughter, Susan Restler, lives in Brooklyn, New York.